declanmidd/declanmidd/README.md

-### Hi there 👋

-📍 Based in Auckland, New Zealand.
+Auckland, New Zealand.

-🚀 Currently working on an student educatioal platform.
+🚀 Currently working on an student platform

 React, Next, vanilla , flowbite, Graphql, Typescript, php, python and c#.